AngeloBarisano/data_management_and_ethics/README.md

 --> STORAGE LIMITATION PRINCIPLE!!
  Task 4: outliers in coordinates

+Use triggers that restricts deletions, restrict access, log when someone uses it; set up dashboard  ; also prevent deletions via cascade

 Task 5:
 - outliers in the coordinates; beats mixing with wrong districts; date missing; location missing